 - Guided tour in English

-Roman Villa of Casale
+Visit Roman Villa of Casale and its famous mosaics

-The most finely executed mosaic work is in the deambulatory (covered walk) on the northern side of the peristyle.
-This is also the site of the mosaic decoration known as the Great Hunt, with the personification of two imperial provinces (perhaps Egypt and Armenia.
+The most finely executed mosaic work is in the deambulatory on the northern side of the peristyle: this is also the site of the mosaic decoration known as the Great Hunt, with the personification of two imperial provinces, perhaps Egypt and Armenia.

-Dating here is difficult: the Little Hunt might belong to a date no later than the mid-4th century B.C., while the Great Hunt and the Massacre are late 4th and 5th century.
+Dating here is difficult: the Little Hunt might belong no later than the mid-4th century B.C., while the Great Hunt and the Massacre are late 4th and 5th century.

-Old medieval village of baroque style, is on a hill at 700 meters above sea level, near the Villa Romana del Casale.
-The Sicilian Baroque, which decorates monuments, churches and old buildings, makes Piazza Armerina a splendid city of art to visit.
-The stone used, resistant and difficult to work, guarantees a perfect conservation of the artistic heritage of the city.
+Sicilian Baroque, an architectural style used for monuments, churches and old buildings, makes Piazza Armerina a splendid city of art to visit.
+The stone used, strong and difficult to work, guarantees a perfect conservation of the artistic heritage of the city.